kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 **Usage**

-Each plugin can instantiate its own repositories linked to its own sandbox plugin storage:
+Each plugin can instantiate its own repositories linked to its own storage sandbox:

 ```js
 function ObjectConstructor() {